Microsoft Edge WebView2 (developer preview)

 Developer preview is first available for Win32 C++ on Windows 10.
 In the future, we plan to have WebView2 on all the supported versions of Windows supporting C++, .NET and XAML.

 To build and test your application using the WebView2 control, you need to have both Microsoft Edge (Chromium) and the WebView2 SDK installed.
-See Getting Started for detailed instructions and API reference to learn about the API.
+See Getting Started for detailed instructions, API reference to learn about the API, and release notes for changes made between releases.

 Help us build a richer WebView2 experience by sharing your feedback!
 Visit our feedback repo to submit feature requests or bug reports.
 It’s also a good place to search for known issues.
 During developer preview, we will also be collecting telemetry data to help us build a better WebView.
 Users can turn off WebView data collection by navigating to edge://settings/privacy in the browser and turning off browser data collection.